kronborg6/CShell/README.md

 ## Try it

-only option at the moent is building it from source am developing on wsl debian and only test it on that
+only option at the moment is building it from source am developing on wsl debian and only test it on that

 ## Rules for this project